North Korea says latest test part of reconnaissance satellite development | www.lokmattimes.com

 North Korea says latest test part of reconnaissance satellite development

-According to KCNA, the Sunday test helped confirm the accuracy of a photographing system, a transmission system and altitude control devices.
+The Saturday test helped check the reconnaissance satellite's data transmission and control systems, KCNA specified.

-"The [South Korean] government will assess the implications of the latest missile launch based on an in-depth analysis of its specifications while paying close attention to North Korea's claim the test was ... aimed at developing a reconnaissance satellite," Lee Jong-joo, a spokesperson for Seoul's unification ministry, told reporters as quoted by Yonhap on Monday.

-The South Korean Joint Chiefs of Staff (JCS) said on Sunday that it detected a North Korean missile launch from in and around the Sunan area in Pyongyang at 7:52 a.m. local time (22:52 GMT on Saturday).
-The unidentified projectile, likely a ballistic missile, was fired toward the Sea of Japan, the JCS said.

-According to the South Korean military, the missile flew around 300 kilometres (186 miles) and reached a maximum altitude of 620 kilometres.
-It fell outside of Japan's exclusive economic zone, according to Japanese Defense Minister Kishi Nobuo.
-(ANI/Sputnik)
+On Saturday, the South Korean Joint Chiefs of Staff (JCS) said that North Korea test-fired a suspected ballistic missile from around the Sunan area in Pyongyang toward the Sea of Japan.
+The missile flew about 270 kilometres (168 miles) reaching a maximum altitude of 560 kilometres, according to the South Korean military.
+It fell outside of Japan's exclusive economic zone.

 ( With inputs from ANI )